What is the state of American art?

 Boston, May 23, 2024

-The Museum of Fine Arts, Boston will host an in-person, public symposium moderated by Michael J. Bramwell, Joyce Linde Curator of Folk and Self-taught art around the question: “What is the state of American Art?”
-The symposium will promote discourses around new understandings and reception of Folk and Self-Taught Art for the twenty-first century.
-Participants include Dr. Gabrielle A. Berlinger, professor of Folklore, University of North Carolina at Chapel Hill, Kinshasha H. Conwill, deputy director emerita, Smithsonian National Museum of African American History and Culture, Jori Finkel, New York Times art critic, and Lonnie B. Holley, American artist.
+The Museum of Fine Arts, Boston hosts an in-person, public symposium moderated by Michael J. Bramwell, Joyce Linde Curator of Folk and Self-taught art around the question: “What is the state of American Art?”
+The symposium promotes discourses around new understandings and reception of Folk and Self-Taught Art for the twenty-first century.
+Participants included Dr. Gabrielle A. Berlinger, professor of Folklore, University of North Carolina at Chapel Hill, Kinshasha H. Conwill, deputy director emerita, Smithsonian National Museum of African American History and Culture, Jori Finkel, New York Times art critic, and Lonnie B. Holley, American artist.
 The equitable integration of Folk and Self-taught into museums promotes cultural competency by reflecting appreciation of art and people from diverse backgrounds.
 This idea is central to progressive cultural practice and a socially equitable society.
 The symposium attempts to raise the profile and positive reception of Folk and Self-taught art, while expanding the MFA Boston’s institutional goal of inclusion, diversity, equity, and access.

 Lunder Institute @ the Whitney Museum of American Art